 A. Whilst recognising that private counselling costs in the region of £45 locally, Counselling Plus is a registered charity using volunteer counsellors, to support those who are unable to access private counselling.
-As a charity, we are reliant upon client contributions and your ability to pay will be discussed during your initial assessment.
+As a charity, we are reliant upon client contributions and your ability to make a contribution towards your weekly sessions will be discussed during your initial assessment.

 3. How long is a session?